troessner/ecircle/README.md

 Response
 -------------

-The ecircle gem will always return a wrapped response.
-Except for when it doesn't because I didn't find the time which is for create_or_update_user_by_email and logon (see examples below or the API doc).
+The ecircle gem will always return a wrapped response for all API methods, except for the logon method (see examples below or the API doc).

 The wrapped response object is just a neat abstraction to hide Ecircle's horrible, horrible error handling from you and provides several methods for doing so.